Caterpillar Envenomation Medication

 Tetanus toxoid adsorbed or fluid

-Used to induce active immunity against tetanus in selected patients.
-Immunizing agents of choice for most adults and children >7 y are tetanus and diphtheria toxoids.
-Necessary to administer booster doses to maintain tetanus immunity throughout life.
+Tetanus toxoid adsorbed or fluid is used to induce active immunity against tetanus in selected patients.
+The immunizing agent of choice for most adults and children older than 7 years are tetanus and diphtheria toxoids.
+It is necessary to administer booster doses to maintain tetanus immunity throughout life.

 Pregnant patients should receive only tetanus toxoid, not a diphtheria antigen-containing product.

-In children and adults, may administer into deltoid or midlateral thigh muscles.
-In infants, preferred site of administration is mid thigh laterally.
+In children and adults, it may be administered into the deltoid or midlateral thigh muscles.
+In infants, the preferred site of administration is mid thigh laterally.

 Previous